College Hockey East: History

 The league welcomed its seventh Commissioner on June 2, 2013, when David L. Fryer, Jr. took the helm.
 Fryer was already an experienced CHE administrator in various roles with the league, so the CHE didn't miss a beat.
 Fryer immediately merged the CHA under the CHE umbrella as a second division of play, and by the start of the following season, the CHE had expanded that division to 13 teams.
 So Fryer restructured the league to include a new, third division of play for the colleges whose teams were generally in their infancy, allowing all CHE programs to be in a competitive division of teams with similar goals.

 With the assistance of Associate Commissioner Jamison P. Roth, Fryer also created the CHE's first women's division in that same 2014–15 campaign.
 The CHE adopted four women's teams who had withdrawn from a different league due to a shared desire to solidify their programs and increase their competitiveness nationally.
 Those teams were California University of Pennsylvania, University of Delaware, Pennsylvania State University, and West Chester University.

 Together, those teams and the CHE set out to grow the sport for female athletes at the collegiate club level in the eastern US.
 Behind Fryer's leadership, that mission quickly became a reality, as the CHE hosted 10 women's teams at the start of the 2017–18 season, despite the loss of one founding member to a higher division of play.
 The CHE women's teams were also very competitive nationally, with several teams qualifying each season for the ACHA Women's Division 2 National Tournament each season and two teams (Penn State and West Chester) advancing to the national championship games in back-to-back seasons.

 With nearly 50 seasons in existence, College Hockey East is one of the oldest conferences of club hockey programs in the country.
-But the CHE shows no signs of slowing down, as it continues to grow and promote the great game of ice hockey at colleges and universities throughout the eastern United States.